tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ---

-### 12. Student Do: Investigate FinTech Domains (20 min)
+### 12. Student Do: FinTech Headlines (20 min)

 By this point, students have been given examples of the major domains within FinTech as well as the overarching trends across the industry.
-Now, working in pairs, students will research various FinTech domains.
+Now, students will work together in groups of 3-4 individuals to research and produce hypothetical headlines for each FinTech domain that one could expect to witness within the next 2-3 years.

 **File:** [README.md](Activities/01-Stu_FinTech_Domains/README.md)

-### 11. Instructor Do: Review Investigate FinTech Domains (15 min)
+### 11. Instructor Do: Review FinTech Headlines (15 min)

 Now that students have had an opportunity to perform their own research on the various domains in FinTech, it's time to facilitate a class discussion based on each group's findings.